-Legal Basis: The Permittee, in accordance with Condition 5.1, is required to send reports to the Department in accordance with 18 AAC 50.346(b)(6).
+Legal Basis: The Permittee, in accordance with Condition 5.1, is required to send reports to the Department using the language in SPC XVII (Reporting Requirements), adopted by reference 18 AAC 50.346(b)(10).

-Condition 5.2 requires the Permittee to comply with the certification requirement in 18 AAC 50.205 and applies to all Permittees.
-This standard condition is required in all operating permits under 18 AAC 50.345(j).
+The Department used the language SPC XVII for Condition 5.2 which requires the Permittee to comply with the certification requirement in 18 AAC 50.205.
+This standard condition is required in all operating permits under 18 AAC 50.345(j) and 50.346(b)(10).